nspyre-org/nspyre/docs/getting_started.rst

 Lantz comes bundled with a live simulation signal generator that runs over a TCP/IP connection and can be useful to check everything is running correctly.
-As with any experiment, you have to make sure all your hardware is on and connected before starting the instrument server.
-Start the lantz simulated function generator device in a new console (remember to activate your conda env) with:
+As with any experiment, you have to make sure all your hardware is on and connected before starting the instrument server (there are now methods for loading devices into the server without a hard reset but we'll get to those later).
+Therefore, start the Lantz simulated function generator in a new console (remember to activate your conda env):

 .. code-block:: console

-   $ lantz-sims fungen tcp
+   ([nspyre-env]) $ lantz-sims fungen tcp
    Dispatching fungen
    2020-15-10 02:36:34 Listening to localhost:5678
    2020-15-10 02:36:34 interrupt the program with Ctrl-C